Jacorb90/Prestige-Tree/docs/milestones.md

 Milestone features:

 - requirementDesc: A string describing the requirement for unlocking this milestone.
 Suggestion: Use a "total".
                    It can also be a function that returns updating text.
+Can use basic HTML.

 - effectDesc: A string describing the reward for having the milestone. *You will have to implement the reward elsewhere.*
               It can also be a function that returns updating text.
+Can use basic HTML.

 - done(): A function returning a boolean to determine if the milestone has been fulfilled.